sanjayankur31/ankursinha.in/content/pages/current-work.rst

 Help wanted
 -----------

-- The `NeuroFedora SIG`_ is looking for contributors.
+- `NeuroFedora`_ is looking for contributors.
 It needs more people that can build and maintain rpm packages for Fedora.
 - The `Fedora Classrooms`_ need more instructors.
 If you'd like to teach a session, please get in touch.